gdevenport/Isosurface/README.md

-# Isosurface
-This is my code that will read in h5 files and create vtk files to be read by paraview.
-This code calculates velocity and vorticity.
-Old pieces of code are found in **old code**.
-A recent update added the ability for the location of isosurface creation to change in time.
-This is helpful for the case of a moving aircraft, such as viewing the velocity field around the propellers.
+This code will read in h5 files created by FLOW Unsteady and create vtk files containing velocity and vorticity information to visualize in ParaView.

-Here are a few samples of what the code can do.\
+Here are a few examples of what the code can do.\
-**Velocity slice showing velocity profile of wake behind turbine**
+**Slice showing velocity profile behind turbine**
 ![alt-text](https://github.com/gdevenport/Isosurface/blob/main/media/front_side.gif)

 **Velocity behind windcraft turbine blades**